programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-03.png" alt="First five rows of student paper metadata DataFrame, including columns for paper ID, title, discipline, and paper type." caption="Figure 3: Head of DataFrame with paper metadata-ID, title, discpline and type in Jupyter Notebook" %}

-The process to add the metadata into the same Dataframe as the file contents is the same for both Jupyter Notebook and Google Colab users.
+The process to add the metadata into the same DataFrame as the file contents is the same for both Jupyter Notebook and Google Colab users.
 Jump to the following section to continue the tutorial from this point.

 ## Upload Files to Google Colaboratory
 To upload the student papers and metadata for analysis, you will need to have downloaded these files to a folder on your computer.
 Then, run the code below.